canonical/sphinx-stack-docs/docs/how-to/troubleshooting/build-errors.rst

 Build errors
 ============

-In this guide, you will find information on how to troubleshoot local or GitHub PR build errors that may occur when building the documentation set.
+In this guide, you will find information on how to troubleshoot local or GitHub PR build errors that may occur when building a documentation set.

 'Module not found' error
 ------------------------